-Surgical option is the last one on the list of hemorrhoid treatments.
-It may include surgical removal of hemorrhoid; which is known as hemorrhoidectomy, and rubber band ligation.
+Surgical option is the last one on the list of hemorrhoids treatments.
+It may include surgical removal of hemorrhoids; which is known as hemorrhoidsectomy, and rubber band ligation.
 This is done after trying all the previous options or for patients with severe constant anal pain or severe bleeding.

 Some complications may occur after the surgical removl of hemorrhoids; especially difficulty urinating, some infections in the urinary tract, and the major problem is recurrence of hemorrhoids.

 Almost all patients after the surgery will experience pain on the anus or around it.
 Some pain killers will relieve this pain.
 Using special baths known as Sitz baths can reduce the swelling and pain; it is performed using warm water.
 You have to do these baths daily and at least for fifteen minutes.

 What Mayo Clinic is saying about Hemorrhoids?

 According to Mayo clinic, following are the recommended methods to relieve the pain due to hemorrhoids in home:

 - Soak the anus in warm water several times daily